PAN DE CRISTAL

 Strong Bread flour

-Bread flour is an incredibly important element that cannot be skipped over.
-Without a strong bread flour, the dough simply will not come together through the coil folding process.
+Bread flour is an incredibly important element to achieving success in this recipe.
+Without a strong bread flour, the dough will not come together through the folding process.
 It will remain very wet, and will break and fall apart easily.
-I use King Arthur Bread Flour when I make this dough, but you can use any strong bread flour available to you.
-The protein content should be near 13% or higher for best results.
+For best results, it is important to use a bread flour with a high protein content, above 12%.
+I use King Arthur Bread Flour in any recipe that calls for bread flour, and especially when I make this recipe.
+Ultimately, you can use any strong, white bread flour available to you.

 High hydration

 High hydration simply means (by my own definition) “very wet dough.”
 The hydration of this recipe is 105%, meaning it contains more water, by weight, than flour.
 Read more about dough hydration here.
-The hydration of the dough has everything to do with the final outcome and is responsible for the open and chewy interior.
+The hydration of this dough has everything to do with the final outcome and is one major party responsible for the open and chewy interior of this bread.

 Gluten development